-Graduating from an MBA program from one of the universities in the US had always been my lifelong dream.
-An MBA is an expensive endeavor.
+Doing an MBA in the US from one of the best business schools in the country has always been my lifelong dream.
+This has been the most expensive endeavor I’ve ever undertaken.
 Before you embark on this journey, be sure to learn as much about the pros and cons of doing an MBA because you’ll be spending two years of your life as well as a ton of money.
-Let me share the lessons I learned during this journey, so that it may help you make the right decisions.
+Let’s discuss some of the myths about an doing an MBA in the US.
+I’d like to share the lessons learnt during my journey so that it might help anyone else with similar dreams.

 Can an MBA help you switch careers?